gittymutt/blog-report/README.md

 Wordpress plugin that creates a spreadsheet of all the pertinent information about your blogs.

-To use, copy blog-report folder to the plugins folder, activate the plugin, then make a new post.
-Puth the shortcode [blog-report] into the post and view it.
+To use, copy blog-report-master folder to the plugins folder, activate the plugin, then make a new post.
 You will see a list of all your published blogs' titles, dates, permalinks, categories, and an excerpt.

 You can click the button to download a spreadsheet of all the information.